yablochko8/color-finder-semantic-search/COOKBOOK.md

 Supabase > new project > follow the flow to create a new PostgreSQL

-Once it exists, the first thing you'll need to add the vector extension.
+Once it exists, the first thing you'll need to do is add the vector extension.
 In the SQL Editor: choose New SQL Snippet (Execute SQL Queries)

 There are two queries to run here: